RAKWireless/RAK10702-Indoor-Comfort/README.md

 In the device configuration the Datacake decoder from the [_**decoders**_](./decoders) folder is used.

 ## Datacake fields
-As the SI and PGA values are sent as 10 times of the value, beside of the data fields a formula feed is required to transform the received values to the real values.

 | Field Name |  Identifier | Type |
 | --- | --- | --- |